raspberrypilearning/codebreaker/en/step_5.md

 --- /task ---

 --- task ---

-On line 22, beneath the comment that reads `# Create a dict of every letter, with a count of 0`, make sure you **keep the indentation** and type:
+On line 28 beneath, we will create a dictionary called `freq` and for every `letter` in the list `alphabet` it assigns a value of 0.
+Make sure you **keep the indentation** and type:

 --- code ---
 ---